 Statistical leak detection systems subject a previously determined variable to a statistical test.
 Common statistical variables include pressure change over time and the result of a mass balancing.
 The so-called hypothesis test is widely used here.
 With this test, two hypotheses are prepared, namely:

-The system checks whether there is enough data for the statistical variable to be a plausible part of the leak hypothesis and if it is, sends out an alarm.
+The system checks whether there is enough data for the statistical variable to be plausible in the leak hypothesis and, if it is, sends out an alarm.

 Figure 5:Statistical Analysis

-Real-Time Transient Model or RTTM systems can compensate for dynamic changes.
+Real-Time Transient Models or RTTM systems can compensate for dynamic changes.
 To do this, they make use of basic physical laws which the pipeline must obey:

-These physical principles precisely describe the stationary and transient behaviour of the flow in the pipeline.
-Using these equations flow, pressure, temperature and density can be calculated and integrated in real-time for each point along the pipeline.
+These physical principles precisely describe the stationary and transient behaviour of the pipeline’s flow.
+Using these equations, flow, pressure, temperature, and density can be calculated and integrated in real-time for each point along the pipeline.
 These trends are also known as hydraulic profiles and accurately predict the true performance along the entire pipeline.

 Figure 6:Real Time Transient Model

-When leaks occur in pipelines, it is not enough to know that a leak has occurred; you must also know where it is located.
-Several methods can be used to localize the leak.
+5.3 Leak localisation is critical when leaks occur in pipelines; it is not enough to know that a leak has occurred; you must also know where it is located.
+Several methods can be used to do this.
 Internal leak detection systems include:

 Figure 7:Gradient Intersect Method

-The Wave Propagation Method uses the sound velocity of the medium in the pipeline.
-Spontaneously occurring leaks create a negative pressure wave which propagates in both directions of the pipeline at the speed of sound.
-Pressure gauges at the inlet and outlet record these pressure waves and we obtain the point in time at which the pressure wave reached the sensors.
+The Wave Propagation Method uses the sound velocity of the pipeline medium.
+Spontaneously occurring leaks create a negative pressure wave that propagates in both directions of the pipeline at the speed of sound.
+Pressure gauges at the inlet and outlet record these pressure waves, and we obtain the time the pressure wave reaches the sensors.

 Figure 8:Wave Propagation Method

-To attain better accuracy the Wave Propagation Method can be expanded by adding more pressure gauges.
-Now when a leak occurs, we obtain additional points in time at which the pressure wave reaches the sensors.
-By now taking into account the sensor sampling time and the actual fluid density / sound velocity profile the exact point in time at which the pressure wave reached the sensors can be narrowed down even further.
+Adding more pressure gauges can expand the wave propagation method to attain better accuracy.
+When a leak occurs, we obtain additional points in time at which the pressure wave reaches the sensors.
+By now, taking into account the sensor sampling time and the actual fluid density/sound velocity profile, the exact point in time at which the pressure wave reached the sensors can be narrowed down even further.

 Figure 9:Expanded Wave Propagation